vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

     * *Conclusion*.
 Charge transfer in semiconductor devices is from
         * The charge carrier drift by the electric field, and
         * The charge carrier diffusion due to the spatially varying carrier concentration
 * *Mathematical formulation of p-n junction formation*.
+Based on Fick's first law of diffusion
     * *Assumptions*.
         * $\sigma$ is the electrical conductivity, i.e. $\sigma = J / E$ is the reverse of resistivity
         * $D_e,D_h$ are diffusion constants for electrons and holes respectively